Enabling Thermal Dark Matter within the Vanilla $L_\mu$-$L_\tau$ Model: Conclusions

 In conclusion, non-standard cosmological scenarios, particularly EMD, play a dual role in the DM phenomenology.
 First, they help to evade current experimental bounds that exclude large portions of the standard freeze-out parameter space.
 Second, they unlock new viable regions, especially near resonance, where the standard mechanism tends to saturate.
 Thus, incorporating EMD cosmology provides not only an extended theoretical landscape but also a meaningful connection to the early universe's thermal history.

 \acknowledgments The authors express special thanks to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 390831469) for its hospitality and support.
 The authors also thank Manfred Lindner and Juri Smirnov for discussions.
 NB received funding from the grants PID2023-151418NB-I00 funded by MCIU/AEI/10.13039/501100011033/ FEDER and PID2022-139841NB-I00 by MICIU/AEI/10.13039/501100011033 and FEDER, UE.
 JPN acknowledges support from the Programa Institucional de Internacionalização (PrInt) and the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) under the CAPES-PrInt Grant No. 88887.912033/2023-00.
 JPN also thanks the University of Liverpool for the hospitality during the final stages of this project.
 JS acknowledges funding by the {\it Dirección de Gestión de la Investigación} at PUCP, through grant DFI-PUCP-PI1144.
-FSQ is a Simons Foundation grantee (Award Number:1023171-RC), acknowledges support from CNPQ Grants 403521/2024-6, 408295/2021-0, 403521/2024-6, the FAPESP Grants 2021/01089-1, 2023/01197-4, ICTP-SAIFR 2021/14335-0, and the ANID-Millennium Science Initiative Program ICN2019\_044.
+FSQ is a Simons Foundation grantee (Award Number:1023171-RC), acknowledges support from CNPQ Grants 403521/2024-6, 408295/2021-0, 403521/2024-6, 406919/2025-9, 351851/2025-9, the FAPESP Grants 2021/01089-1, 2023/01197-4, ICTP-SAIFR 2021/14335-0, and the ANID-Millennium Science Initiative Program ICN2019\_044.
 This work is partially funded by FINEP under project 213/2024 and was carried out in part through the IIP cluster {\it bulletcluster}.
+The authors thank Hans Thomas Janka and Daniel Kresse for sharing the radial profiles simulation data, and the Garching Core-Collapse Supernova Archive (\href{https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/}{https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/}).